WebScaleSoftwareLtd/discobolt/README.md

 From here, inside the matcher you wish to use for a route (or parents of it, you are not limited to a static or dynamic param, it can fallback), you can go ahead and do one of the following:
 - **Add a HTTP method:** Using `discobolt.<method>`, you can go ahead and add the HTTP logic you want in this by adding a function with the signature `func() (T, error)`.
 The type returned will be transformed as per the content type information [above](#input-and-output-types).
 See [error handling](#error-handling) for information on how errors are processed.
-- **Add a WebSocket handler:** Using `discobolt.WebSocket(*Context, *websocket.Upgrader, func(*websocket.Conn))`, you can go ahead and add a WebSocket handler.
+- **Add a WebSocket handler:** Using `discobolt.WebSocket(*Context, *websocket.Upgrader, func(*websocket.Conn) error)`, you can go ahead and add a WebSocket handler.
 The function is called with the upgraded connection if successful and this is a upgrade request.
 Errors will go to the [error handler](#error-handling) but any results will not be sent to the user.

 For example, if you wanted to match `/api/v1/hello/:name`, you would do the following: